NelsonPe/Genre-Classification/README.md

 ## Learn and reinforced skilled
 - Using keras Sequence for specific batch loading
-- Trained 1D and 2D Convolutional Neural Network
+- Trained and optimization of 1D and 2D Convolutional Neural Network

 ## 1. Data description